-This is all that is required in some states, while in others an actual indictment or complaint must be read to the defendant giving details of the alleged crime, such as when and where the crime took place and who the victim was.
+- Then the defendant will be told what the charge is, such as possession of a controlled substance.
+That is all that’s required in some states, while in others an actual indictment or complaint must be read to the defendant giving details of the alleged crime, such as when and where the crime took place and who the victim was.

 This requires the prosecutor to gather evidence against the defendant, giving the defense attorney the opportunity to review the evidence, investigate the case, and decide whether the evidence presented is enough to prove the defendant committed the crime.

 A not guilty plea places the burden on the state to prove the accused committed the crime.
-A defendant can change a not guilty plea to guilty at a later time.
+A defendant can change a not guilty plea to guilty plea at a later date if needed.

 What Happens at the Conclusion of the Arraignment?

-At this point, the judge will determine the requirements for the defendant to be released pending the ongoing investigation.
-They may be released on his own recognizance, some form of bail, or held until trial.
+Once an arraignment is over, the judge will determine the requirements for the defendant to be released pending the ongoing investigation.
+They may be released on their own recognizance, some form of bail, or held until trial.

 Basically, the judge will look at several factors in determining any form of pretrial release.

-Among these factors are whether the defendant presents a danger to the community, his criminal record, how long they have been in the community and his ties to it, whether they is employed and his employment history, and whether they has a record of failing to appear for court.
+Among these factors are whether the defendant presents a danger to the community, their criminal record, how long they have been in the community and their ties to it, whether they are employed and their employment history, and whether they have a record of failing to appear in court.

-At this point, the judge will set the date for the defendant’s next appearance.
+Once this is all resolved, the judge will set the date for the defendant’s next appearance.
 That next date may be a preliminary hearing if at least one of the charges is a felony, or a pretrial hearing if the charges are a misdemeanor only.

 Supporting the Accused after an Arraignment

-The arraignment is actually very important.
-Not only is it the time when formal charges are brought and a plea entered, but it is a crucial time for the defendant and his family.
+The arraignment is actually a very important part of a trial.
+Not only is it the time when formal charges are brought and a plea entered, but it is a crucial time for the defendant and his family to support each other.

 This represents the time when the family can come together to offer their support to their loved one as they goes through the legal process.
 It will be clear at this point the charges their family member is facing.